Welcome to FUN with the TRIOON SCHEME

 Our manner and method of imagining ourselves and others could be a vestige of a religious mind.
 The old picture shows a person as they would be constituted in a religion or metaphysically-based system.
 You can see a soul in the picture whether or not you believe one is there.
 If you do, then you need that old picture to believe it.
 Trioon's picture has no soul no matter how hard you look.
 If you insist on a soul, you will have to build one from scratch with some new parts.
 Likewise, we can all still have FUN with IMAGINING GOD but with a shorter list of possible attributes.

-Trioonity brings no challenge to current brain science or its highly educated participants like my forum patron, Dr. Harris.
+Trioonity brings no challenge to current brain science or its highly educated participants like my former forum patron, Dr. Harris.
 The challenge concerns the picture that everyone carried with them into the schoolroom.
 Science does not support the old picture and suggests that half of it is a puzzling illusion.
 Science supports the trioon picture and its complete lack of spiritual realms, primordial consciousness, coaching deities and any handy imagining of new energies.
 Try it in suspension and let it hang next to your preferred picture.
 I ended up swapping.

 "oon" may sound silly but it looks slightly like a pair of glasses so trioon means three perceptions.
 Not like three different EYEBALLS but three distinct gleans of our senses.